-According to a 2011 report by THINKK, the think tank for kangaroos, the notion of kangaroos as costly pests to Australian farmers has been significantly overstated.
-Research suggests that kangaroos do not exist in abundance or pest proportions and that the cost to farmers should be revised down from $200 million to $44 million, or $1.67 per kangaroo per year.
+Despite being a native animal, many farmers consider kangaroos to be 'economic' pests because of competition with cattle and sheep.
+According to a 2011 report by THINKK, the think tank for kangaroos, the notion of kangaroos as pests has been significantly overstated.
+Research suggests kangaroos do not exist in abundance or pest proportions and that the cost to farmers should be revised down from $200 million to $44 million, or $1.67 per kangaroo per year.

-Kangaroo killing for commercial and non-commercial purposes may also threaten the survival of the species.
-They are put at risk by shooters who hunt outside the sanctioned areas and kill species other than those permitted under specific licences.7
+Kangaroo killing for commercial and non-commercial purposes (eg damage mitigation and recreational hunting) may also threaten the survival of some species.
+Shooters hunt outside the sanctioned areas and kill species other than those permitted under specific licences.6

-The Senate Select Committee on Animal Welfare concluded in its 1988 report into the killing of kangaroos that, "to some extent, cruelty to kangaroos has become institutionalised through the system of kangaroo management."8
+The Senate Select Committee on Animal Welfare concluded in its 1988 report into the killing of kangaroos that, "to some extent, cruelty to kangaroos has become institutionalised through the system of kangaroo management."17

-Non-fatal body shots are an inevitable part of the industry, with the potential to cause horrific and painful injuries.
+Non-fatal body shots are an inevitable part of the industry, with the potential to cause painful injuries, prolonged suffering and a slow death.
 Data collected from meat processing plants by RSPCA Australia in 2002 suggest that 4% of kangaroos were mis-shot, while Animal Liberation NSW data from chillers (holding facilities for carcasses) suggest that 40% of kangaroos may have been mis-shot between 2005 and 2008.13 The lack of industry monitoring makes it difficult to establish more accurate figures.

-A vivid picture of the types of injuries that can occur as a result of mis-shots is painted by the words of a former commercial kangaroo shooter: "The mouth of a kangaroo can be blown off and the kangaroo can escape to die of shock and starvation.
+A former commercial kangaroo shooter decribes a shoot: "The mouth of a kangaroo can be blown off and the kangaroo can escape to die of shock and starvation.
 Forearms can be blown off, as can ears, eyes and noses.
 Stomachs can be hit expelling the contents with the kangaroo still alive.
 Backbones can be pulverized to an unrecognisable state etc. Hind legs can be shattered with the kangaroo desperately trying to get away on the other or without the use of either.
 To deny that this goes on is just an exercise in attempting to fool the public."14

 Joeys as collateral damage

-The death of these joeys is 'collateral damage' to the killing of female kangaroos.
-Under the Codes of Practice, shooters must 'euthanase' the joeys of any female that is killed by using the following methods:
+In reality, the death of joeys is 'collateral damage' to the killing of female kangaroos.
+According to Australia's National Code of Practice, female kangaroos with joeys (both pouch-young and young-at-foot) are meant to be avoided in the kill but this is voluntary, not compulsory.
+Shooters must 'euthanase' the joeys of any female that is killed by using the following methods: